How to Patch a Small Hole in Drywall (Spackle Method)

 Touch up with two coats of wall paint

-Use the original wall paint if you have it — a slightly different formulation will be visible even in the same color.
+Use the original wall paint if you have it โ a slightly different formulation will be visible even in the same color.
 Apply two thin coats with a small angled brush for tight spots or a 4-inch foam roller for a larger patch area, feathering each coat 2-3 inches beyond the patch and letting it dry 2-4 hours between coats.
 The roller leaves a closer match to the existing wall texture than a brush.
+If the hole came from a failed anchor or a pulled-out shelf screw, our drywall anchor guide shows how to re-hang it so it holds this time.

 If your touch-up paint doesn't perfectly match (lighting, age, or a different batch), feather it out to the nearest corner or edge.
 The eye reads color transitions much better against a hard edge than across an open wall.